Lookey-dev/Lookey-dev/README.md

-## Olá meu nome é Lucas, mas pode me chamar de Lookey 👋
+## Hi my name is Lucas but you can call me Lookey 👋

 - 📘 I am currently learning Golang.
 - ⚡ My hobby is being Cyber Security studies!